 - program shall follow the procedures designated by the current bylaws of UNOS.
-(See reference 70 herein). - 44.13 The personnel and facilities used by the transplant program shall conform to the bylaws of UNOS for heart transplantation and/or for liver transplantation, as appropriate. - 44.14 The program shall document its acceptance as a member of UNOS before commencing transplantation and shall inform the Department immediately in writing if it has been notified by UNOS that the program is in jeopardy of becoming a member not in good standing.
+(See Reference 70 of these Regulations). - 44.13 The personnel and facilities used by the transplant program shall conform to the bylaws of UNOS for heart transplantation and/or for liver transplantation, as appropriate. - 44.14 The program shall document its acceptance as a member of UNOS before commencing transplantation and shall inform the Department immediately in writing if it has been notified by UNOS that the program is in jeopardy of becoming a member not in good standing.